 Sources:

 These sources are subject to their owners, and they may change the information at any time.
-These quotes were taken on 28/10/2018.
+These quotes were taken on 28/10/2018, noting that the Internet is fluid and may change to suit a desired narrative.